reinhardherrmann/2025_trips_fila_4/StepHistory.md

 - created Widget to show open trips
 - installed laradumps globally
 - added link to trip to edit open Trip
+- fixed bug in EditTrip that caused incorrect Title when saving trip
 ---

 ## Step 25 Add Component to edit Trip